nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 288
 00:17:36,322 --> 00:17:41,117
-[SPEAKER_00]: The last fact, this may be controversial, but I'm 99%.
+[SPEAKER_00]: The last fact, this may be controversial, but I'm 99% positive.

 289
 00:17:41,097 --> 00:17:45,640